-Within 60 days of adoption of this proposal by the City-Wide Parking Committee, the City should:
+Within 60 days of approval by the City Council of the Parking In-Lieu Subcommittee recommendations, the City should:

 - i.
-Verify numbers of plaza and on-street parking stalls in OPD, numbers of on-street stalls in EPD (excluding OPD), numbers of square feet in OPD and EPD (excluding OPD), and ratios of plaza and on-street parking stalls per thousand square feet of land in the OPD and on-street parking stalls in the EPD (excluding the OPD) - ii.
-Create a separate Parking Reserve Fund (PRF) to hold funds (as well as interest generated by these funds) that is reserved for future provision of parking accessible to the public, or other programs to reduce parking demand. - iii.
-Establish initial PAC.
+Create a separate Restricted Parking Fund (RPF) to hold funds (as well as interest generated by these funds) that is reserved for future provision of parking accessible to the public, or other programs to reduce parking demand. - ii.
+Establish initial Parking Advisory Committee.

-Within 6 months the PILP should be adopted as an ordinance.
+Within 120 days the PILP should be adopted as an ordinance.